-If a tenant or a prospective tenant files a fair housing claim against you, there will be a lengthy investigation process and if you're found to have violated the law, you could be fined several thousands of dollars.
+If a tenant or a prospective tenant files a fair housing claim against you, there will be a lengthy investigation process, and if you're found to have violated the law, you could be fined several thousands of dollars.

 Digitizing and Automating the Tenant Screening Process

 At Mynd Property Management, we take fair housing seriously, and we've implemented some processes that make it impossible to discriminate unintentionally.

 In many parts of the country, we get tenants who are foreign nationals.
-They often don't have the necessary documentation but they do have employment letters or verifiable income that's quite high.
+They often don't have the necessary documentation, but they do have employment letters or verifiable income that's quite high.

-When an application is submitted and screened, there is not a human interaction, so it's difficult to discriminate.
-Your own bias, whatever that may be, cannot slip in and impact your decision-making process when it comes to choosing a tenant.
+When an application is submitted and screened, there is no human interaction, so it's difficult to discriminate.
+Your own bias, whatever that may be, cannot slip in and impact the decision-making process when it comes to choosing a tenant.

 Accepting and Declining Tenants Based on Screening Results

 Our system runs a tenant credit and a criminal check through Transunion.

 The results will prove whether the applicant meets our criteria, and we can let the applicant know that they are approved for the property they want or whether we have to decline them.